sobandov/SHPC/index.md

 ## Funding
+This work has been funded in part by
+Vicerrectoria de Ciencia, Tecnología e Innovación, Universidad EAFIT, Colombia Ministerio de Educación Nacional
+Optica  Women Scholars

 ## Citation
 If using this information for publication, please kindly cite the following paper:
+Obando-Vásquez, S., Doblas, A., & Trujillo, C. (2023).Semi-heuristic phase compensation in digital holographic microscopy for stable and accurate quantitative phase imaging of moving objects.
+Optics and Lasers in Engineering (Under review)

 ## Support or Contact